supersonic2k22/FB_Conversion_API/README.md

 # FACEBOOK CONVERSION API
 ## LIBRARY PHP
-It is helps to add conversiona api integration for custom php or html website
+It is helps to a add conversiona api integration for custom php or html website

 A PHP implementation of the Facebook Conversions API with cURL Sending users fields email and phone, fbc, fbp, geo information, with config file.
 Update of this repository - ```https://github.com/gilbertocortez/facebook_conversions```